CortexFoundation/tech-doc/mining.md

 go 1.10 or later is required
 Use go --version to check which version you have.
-Install Go 1.10 as follows:
+Update to Go 1.10 as follows:

 ```bash
 sudo add-apt-repository ppa:ubuntu-toolchain-r/test